nickserv/danamccurdy.com/_posts/2017-08-02-what-we-are.md

   - life
 image: 'http://i.imgur.com/CPLAUsE.jpg'
 ---
-There are no assholes
+There is no such thing
-in this world,
+as an asshole,
 unless we are all assholes.

 We are what we are labelled,